t1u1/ai-prd-workflow/README.md

 3. **Extract Features** - Transform your verified PRD into organized features with priorities and acceptance criteria
 4. **Create Rules** - Establish technical guidelines and standards based on your PRD and features
 5. **Generate RFCs** - Break down the project into logical, manageable implementation units
-6. **Implement RFCs** - Use the implementation template for each RFC to guide development
+6. **Implement RFCs** - Implement each RFC sequentially to build the application

 ### Managing Changes
 When new requirements or changes arise during development: